TheNotary/adventure_channel/README.md

 1. Install Ruby (I recommend installing ruby with [RVM](https://rvm.io/rvm/install) )
 1. Make sure ruby came with the bundler gem automatically `gem install bundler`
 1. `cd` into the root of this project and install it's dependencies with `bunder install`
-1. Check the configuration file at `config/application.yml`
+1. Do `cp config/application.yml.example config/application.yml` and check the configuration file
 1. Test that things work by running the test suite `rspec spec/`